michaeljclark/michaeljclark.github.io/bench.md

 riscv32, x86-64 and x86-32.

-The results include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes plus dynamic register and instruction  histograms for RISC-V.
+The results include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops plus dynamic register and instruction histograms for RISC-V.

 #### Benchmark source